afknapping/github-from-scratch/texts.md

 Github's tagline is "social coding" – and you cannot do that alone.
 In the material, there will be sections entitled "If you have a peer".
 Those are the parts that will show you what is so special about Github (and other online code collaboration tools, of course).

+If you follow this guide on your own and not in a workshop, you can always ask questions by opening an issue on Github

+Have fun!

 ## Set up

 ### Make a repository